specsolutions/specsync-plugins/README.md

 ## excel-test-source-plugin

-This plugin shows how to use SpecSync to synchronize a local test cases from Excel file using the format that Azure DevOps uses when you export Test Cases to CSV.
+This plugin can be used to synchronize a local test cases from Excel file using the format that Azure DevOps uses when you export Test Cases to CSV.

 * Plugin source: https://github.com/specsolutions/specsync-sample-plugins/tree/main/excel-test-source-plugin/SpecSync.Plugin.ExcelTestSource
 * Sample project: https://github.com/specsolutions/specsync-sample-plugins/tree/main/excel-test-source-plugin/SampleProject